High-low temperature dualities for the classical $\beta$-ensembles: High-low temperature duality for and generalisation to

 where use has been made of the fact that since the Gaussian weight is symmetric about the origin, the odd moments vanish.
-Thus the expansion for $\overline{W}_1^{\rm G}(x)$ in (\ref{L3}) implies the corresponding large $\beta$ expansion of the moments
+Thus the expansion for $\overline{W}_1^{\rm G}(x;N,\kappa) $ in (\ref{L3}) implies the corresponding large $\beta$ expansion of the moments

-where the $m_{2p}^{1,\rm G}$ are independent of $\beta$.
-Rescaling $m_{2p}^{\rm G} = 2^{-p} \tilde{m}_{2p}^{\rm G}$ for notational convenience, for low orders we have the exact results \cite[\S 4.3]{WF14}
+where the $m_{2p}^{k,\rm G}(N)$ are independent of $\beta$.
+Rescaling $m_{2p}^{\rm G}(N,\kappa) = 2^{-p} \tilde{m}_{2p}^{\rm G}(N,\kappa)$ for notational convenience, for low orders we have the exact results \cite[\S 4.3]{WF14}

-where terms not shown are higher order in $\kappa^{-1}$ (each $m_{2p}$ is a polynomial in $\kappa^{-1}$ of degree $p$).
+where terms not shown are higher order in $\kappa^{-1}$ (each $\tilde{m}_{2p}$ is a polynomial in $\kappa^{-1}$ of degree $p$).
 This is consistent with (\ref{v2}) and thus the first expansion in (\ref{L3}).
 Furthermore, with $N$ large the $\kappa$ dependence in (\ref{L3}) has previously been established \cite[\S 3]{WF14}.

-The formal justification for fixed $N$ is to use the Laplace method of asymptotic analysis, where by the integrand corresponding to the averages in (\ref{v1}) is expanded about the critical point $\boldmath \lambda = \mathbf z$.
+The formal justification for fixed $N$ is to use the Laplace method of asymptotic analysis, whereby the integrand corresponding to the averages in (\ref{v1}) is expanded about the critical point $\boldmath \lambda = \mathbf z$.
 Let $A_i := \sum_{j=1}^N 1/ (x_i - \lambda_j)$.
 Recalling the working leading to (\ref{0.4}), this shows

 Here higher order terms involve powers of $y_j^{2p}$ for $p \ge 2$, $\mathcal H_1$ and $\mathcal H_2$ are some $N \times N$ symmetric matrices, and the average over $Q$ is with respect to the PDF corresponding to (\ref{0.4}).
 Changing variables $\sqrt{\beta} \mathbf y \mapsto \mathbf y$ implies (\ref{L3}).